Australian Market Modestly Lower

 Top-Rankings

-Börse aktuell - Live TickerZinspolitik im Fokus: SMI und DAX schliessen im Minus -- US-Börsen mit wenig Veränderung -- Asiens Börsen letztlich uneins
+Börse aktuell - Live TickerFed senkt Leitzins: SMI letztlich etwas leichter -- DAX zum Handelsende in Grün -- US-Börsen schliessen mit unterschiedlichen Vorzeichen -- Asiens Börsen schliessen uneinheitlich

-Sowohl der heimische als auch der deutsche Aktienmarkt zeigten sich am Dienstag unterhalb der Nulllinie.
-Die US-Börsen schlossen am Dienstag nur moderat tiefer.
-Die grössten Börsen Asiens bewegten sich am Dienstag mit wechselnden Vorzeichen.
+Der heimische Aktienmarkt zeigte sich an einem ruhigen Handelstag etwas schwächer.
+Der deutsche Markt präsentierte sich nach dem Kursrutsch vom Vortag mit leicht positiver Tendenz.
+Die US-Börsen fanden keine gemeinsame Richtung.
+In Fernost gab es am Mittwoch keine einheitliche Richtung.

 finanzen.net News